mysql/mysql-utilities/doc/man/mysqldbexport.rst

    Perform pattern matches using the **REGEXP** operator.
 The default is to use **LIKE** for matching.

+.. option:: --rpl=<dump_option>, --replication=<dump_option>

+   Include replication information.
+Choices = 'master' = include the CHANGE MASTER command using source server as the mastert, 'slave' = include the CHANGE MASTER command using the destination server's master information, and 'both' = include 'master' and 'slave' options where applicable.

+.. option:: --rpl-file=RPL_FILE, --replication-file=RPL_FILE

+   Path and file name to place the replication information generated.
+Valid on if the --rpl option is specified.

+.. option:: --rpl-user=<user[:password]>

+   The user and password for the replication user requirement - e.g. rpl:passwd
+   - default = rpl:rpl.

 .. option:: --server=<server>

    Connection information for the server in